 "Given that you're going to be in different locations, you will often wind up using an ATM that might not be in your network," he says.
-And those "foreign ATM" and "out-of-network" charges can be hefty -- $5 and $6 a pop, he says.
+And those "foreign ATM" and "out-of-network" charges can be hefty -- sometimes $5 and $6 a pop.

 But a good number of credit unions and smaller community banks are rebating those charges, even when you incur them outside the country, Ridout says.

-So before you set out on your summer travels, find an institution that gives you access to your cash without a lot of fees, he says.
+So, before you set out on your winter vacation, find an institution that gives you access to your cash without a lot of fees.

 Bonus travel tip: Before you pack those vacation cards in your wallet for an overseas trip, call the issuers to find out about currency conversion fees, says Ridout.
-Several U.S. issuers no longer levy the fees -- which can be as much as 3 percent or more on every transaction, he says.
+Several U.S. issuers no longer levy the fees -- which can be as much as 3 percent or more on every transaction.